JanJaapPoos/DRuMFISH/WP2.md

 This document provides a review of data-limited approaches, alternatively referred to as “data-poor”, and distinct from both data-moderate approaches, which typically include indices of biomass/abundance in addition to catch data and life-history information, and data-rich approaches, which include full analytical assessments.
 Data limited approaches (Section 2) cover catch-based approaches (catch-only methods with supplementary information), life-history, per-recruit and length-based approaches, and qualitative and semi-quantitative approaches.
 There are a number of papers that compared the performance of some of the methods and that conducted additional simulation testing, providing some useful additional insights into the methods presented (Section 3).
 Real-world applications are covered in Section 4, although sometimes only the abstract is provided for reference: these papers provide useful examples of application of the methods.
 Some data-moderate methods that may be of interest are covered in Section 5, although this section is not intended to be fully comprehensive.
 Supplementary and other approaches that may be of interest are covered in Section 6, including mixed fishery, MPA, PSA and other general approaches (sometimes only the abstract is supplied).
 Section 7 covers simulation-tested data-limited harvest control rules, not directly relevant to the DRUMFISH project, but nevertheless included for interest.
 Other methods’ reviews, similar to this document, and from which some inspiration was drawn (e.g. Geromont and Butterworth) are covered in Section 8 (again, sometimes only the abstract is supplied for completeness).
 Within each review the authorship, title and abstract is supplied, and the paper is generally summarised through the topics “data/information requirements”, “assumptions”, “outputs expected”, “method of operation”, “testing”, “caveats” and in some cases “ability to project forward/forecast” (the latter topic was added much later, so is not universally used).
 Some adjustments to this general structure are made for, e.g. simulation-testing papers that cover several methods.

 A summary spreadsheet is available (not included here), which organises the information in a more easily digestible format, and includes links to where the software from some methods may be accessed (websites and/or github repositories).
 In general, the DRUMFISH project is interested in methods that are able to be used for forward projecting/forecasting, in addition to being readily available to use.
 These requirements whittle down the methods that would be useful to DRUMFISH.
-In particular, two methods that have already been used within the ICES advisory system and provide the required tools for DRUMFISH are catch-MSY (CMSY, Martel and Froese 2013) for data-limited cases, and the stochastic surplus production model in continuous time (SPiCT, Pedersen and Berg in press) for data-moderate cases.
+In particular, two methods that have already been used within the ICES advisory system and provide the required tools for DRUMFISH are catch-MSY [(CMSY, Martel and Froese 2013)](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-2979.2012.00485.x/abstract) for data-limited cases, and the stochastic surplus production model in continuous time [(SPiCT, Pedersen and Berg 2016)](http://onlinelibrary.wiley.com/doi/10.1111/faf.12174/abstract) for data-moderate cases.
 These methods produce consistent outputs (they are both biomass dynamic models, and the latter can take on a Schaeffer form, which the former is hard-wired to do), and can be straight-forwardly incorporated into the simulation tools currently available for DRUMFISH.

 This does not preclude other methods from being used, where appropriate, and there are a number of these that could potentially be useful, particularly for data-limited methods, although attention is drawn to Section 3, where some of these methods have been compared and simulation-tested.
 These tests have found that quantitative catch-only methods (DCAC, DB-SRA, CMSY, etc.) are generally highly sensitive to assumptions about depletion, and semi-quantitative catch-only methods (e.g. Froese and Kesner-Reyes, and Kleisner and Pauly) are more negatively biased on average than methods that explicitly model population dynamics with the use of additional fishing effort data.
 Furthermore, only those methods that dynamically account for changes in abundance and/or depletion perform well at low stock sizes.
 In essence, there is a high value for including additional information regarding stock depletion, historical fishing effort and current abundance when only catch data are available, but this information is often lacking.
 In the simulation exercise that compared catch-only methods (Rosenberg et al. 2014), CMSY with catch-only data was rated the best performer and was more effective in estimating stock status over short time scales.
 Furthermore, regarding SPiCT, simulation work conducted for WKLIFE 6 (ICES in prep) found that for over-exploited stocks, SPiCT was able to correctly identify an undesirable state and hence appropriately invoke a precautionary buffer when needed, thus demonstrating good performance of this model.

 Despite the fact that CMSY with catch-only data can take the form of, and behave like, a Schaeffer model, a general guideline is that, if some index of biomass or abundance is available (from commercial CPUE or fishery-independent data), one should always move to a full biomass dynamic model (e.g. SPiCT, ASPIC, etc.).
 There is also now available (not reviewed here, since it was only published after the review was completed) a Bayesian version of CMSY that can also incorporate an index of abundance.

 A final consideration is that the Robin Hood approach is commonly used in many applications.
-The idea has a relatively long history, but has been formally described in Punt et al. (2011 - not reviewed here, but available in the sharepoint).
+The idea has a relatively long history, but has been formally described in [Punt et al. (2011 - not reviewed here, but available in the sharepoint)](https://academic.oup.com/icesjms/article/68/5/972/653125/Among-stock-comparisons-for-improving-stock).
 The Robin-Hood approach refers to the practice of borrowing information from data-rich stock assessments, e.g. trends in fishing mortality and values for parameters of selectivity functions, to assess data-poor stock, which leads to stock assessments for the most data-poor stocks being informed by those for the most data-rich stocks.
-Bentley (2015) argues a similar approach where prior probability distributions are used to transfer knowledge from data-rich to data-poor fisheries.
+[Bentley (2015)](https://academic.oup.com/icesjms/article/72/1/186/822177/Data-and-time-poverty-in-fisheries-estimation) argues a similar approach where prior probability distributions are used to transfer knowledge from data-rich to data-poor fisheries.
 This practice has been widely recognized as effective whenever the lack of data prevents an assessment, and as such relevant for the DRUMFISH project.

 ## Data-limited approaches